Smart motorway: All casualties

-When examining individual sections of motorway before and after their conversion to ALR, statistics reveal that the risk of relative personal injury collisions (among the top 21 hazards or 90 percent of the total risk) decreased to approximately 81 percent of the previous total.
+When examining individual sections of motorway before and after their conversion to ALR, statistics reveal that the risk of relative personal injury collisions (among the top 21 hazards or 90 per cent of the total risk) decreased to approximately 81 per cent of the previous total.
 Although there was an increase in vehicles stopping in the running lane, hazards that lead to personal injuries, such as speeding, tailgating and drifting off the carriageway, were significantly reduced.
 However, a study showed that the installation of a smart motorway on the M6 did not reduce the impact of accidents and, in fact, caused a 50% increase in accidents over five years.

 Stopped vehicle collisions

 Most collisions which occur on the road network occur between moving, rather than stopped, traffic.
 For example, on all-lane running motorways between 2016 and 2020, 76 collisions happened involving at least one stopped vehicle and 1,370 happened involving no stopped vehicles.

 Emergency stopping areas, when used correctly, are safer than hard shoulders.
 On hard shoulders, there remains a risk from personal safety.
 1 of every 14 fatal casualties on English motorways occur to vehicles on, leaving or entering the hard shoulder.
 For instance in 2017, there were 100 casualties on the hard shoulder.
 According to Highways England, there is a reduction in personal injury collisions in 'places of relative safety' (i.e. not in an operational traffic lane) when ALR is in use.
 However, the Government has reduced the specification of smart motorway design, increasing the minimum interval between refuge areas, possibly decreasing the likelihood of a driver being able to reach a place of relative safety.

 When ALR is in use, the risk of breaking down in a live lane as a proportion of total breakdowns doubles, compared with motorways with a permanent hard shoulder, and increases, compared with motorways with a dynamic hard shoulder.
 Between 2016 and 2020, 243,701 live lane breakdowns occurred on the strategic road network.
 More than half of these took place on motorways with a hard shoulder, though live lane breakdowns are less likely to be recorded on non-smart than smart motorways.
 It is still lower proportional risk than breaking down on an A-road.
 The chance of a collision when broken down in a live lane is small.
 On ALR schemes, an average of two live lane breakdown collisions occur on each section each year (making up 17% of all KSI collisions).
 Therefore, it can be said that while the risk of breaking down in a live lane increases, the risk of collision when broken down in a safer place decreases.